 Another difference is that the door remains open as to whether some of Su-Mi’s visions were real or not.
-This is made especially apparent when right at the end of the film, we see their stepmother being killed by the ghost of their mother, hinting that not everything was a figment of Su-Mi’s imagination.
+This is made especially apparent at the end of the film, when we see their stepmother being killed by their mother’s ghost, hinting that not everything was a figment of Su-Mi’s imagination.

 8. Life After Beth

-Okay, so the female protagonist, Beth, is in fact dead at the start of the movie.
-However, after the funeral, her devastated boyfriend Zach finds her hiding in her parent’s house, and he concludes that Beth has come back to life.
+Okay, so the female protagonist Beth is in fact dead at the start of the movie.
+Nevertheless, after the funeral, her devastated boyfriend Zach is over the moon to find her hiding inside her parent’s house.
+Beth appears to have come back to life.

-As the story develops, it quickly becomes clear that Beth is really a zombie.
-Her zombie traits become more and more excessive, as she goes from having demented fits of rage to eating a man alive.
-In fact, Zach notices other people with the same characteristics (imagine a bonkers version of The Returned).
+As the story develops, Zach is saddened to discover that Beth is actually a zombie.
+Beth’s zombie traits become more and more excessive as she goes from having demented fits off rage to eating a man alive.
+In fact, Zach notices there are other people with the same characteristics (imagine a bonkers version of The Returned).

 7. The Lovely Bones

 Peter Jackson’s 2007 supernatural drama The Lovely Bones not only covers the healing process after losing a loved one, but also explores the emotions of the deceased themselves.
-When Susie Salmon is raped and murdered at 14 years of age, the killer not only takes Susie from her family, but also takes away her future memories and experiences.
-From the afterlife, she watches her family attempt to recover from her disappearance and presumed death.
+When Susie Salmon is raped and murdered at 14 years of age, the killer takes Susie from her family, as well as prevents her from having future memories and experiences.
+From the afterlife, Susie watches as her family attempt to recover from her disappearance and presumed death.

-When Susie initially passes away, she does not accept her death straightaway, and continues to roam the living world in the belief that she has escaped the den her murderer attempted to trap her in.
-It is not until she sees the killer taking a bath next to a bloody sink with her bracelet in it that she realizes she is actually dead.
+When Susie passes away, she does not accept her death straightaway and continues to roam the living world in the belief that she has escaped the den her murderer trapped her in.
+It is not until she sees the killer taking a bath next to a bloody sink containing her bracelet that she realizes she is no longer alive.

 6. Goodnight Mommy

-Elias and Lucas live in an isolated house with their mother, who has just undergone some sort of facial surgery.
-Her face is covered with bandages throughout, and the boys find it difficult to bond with her, not only because they can’t see her, but because she seems different somehow.
+Twins Elias and Lucas in a remote house with their mother.
+Having just underdone facial surgery, their mother’s face is covered with bandages and the boys find it difficult to bond with her; she seems different somehow.

-They begin to believe that she is actually someone else, and their paranoia prompts them into doing cruel things to her despite of her many pleas.
-Their distrust of her builds up so much that they threaten to burn her to death.
-When the anguished woman tells Elias that his brother Lucas is dead and that it isn’t his fault, Elias (or Elias as Lucas) goes ahead with it anyway, believing that his real mother would be able to see Lucas.
-The audience is aware of the truth, but it seems Elias cannot come to terms with it.
-At the end of the film, we see him reunite with an imaginary mother and brother, both of whom are actually dead.
+The twins begin to believe that their mother is an imposter and their paranoia prompts them into acting cruelly towards her.
+Their distrust of her builds up so much that they threaten to burn her alive if she doesn’t confess.
+When the anguished woman tells Elias that his brother Lucas is dead and that it isn’t his fault, Elias goes ahead with it anyway, believing that his real mother would be able to see Lucas.
+Elias cannot accept the truth.

 5. Jennifer’s Body

-When Jennifer, a popular high school girl, and Needy, a not so popular high school girl, go to a show, a fire breaks out, killing many of the townsfolk.
-Instead of going home, Jennifer decides to stay out with the band.
 To Needy’s dismay, the Jennifer that comes back is no longer the one she knew.
 The new Jennifer possesses a level of callousness and inhibition that greatly surpasses the Jennifer of old.
-As the film progresses, Needy comes to learn that her friend’s body is possessed by an evil, flesh-eating demon after having been sacrificed by the band members she left with on the night of the fire.
+As the film progresses, Needy comes to learn that her friend’s body is possessed by an evil flesh-eating demon, after having been sacrificed by the band members she left with on the night of the fire.

-What becomes apparent to the audience is that Jennifer and Needy’s friendship was not a particularly healthy one from the start (for one thing, she called her Needy), and that there are clear parallels between the demonic Jennifer and the real one.
+What becomes apparent later on is that Jennifer and Needy’s friendship was not a particularly healthy one from the start (for one thing, she called her Needy), and that there are more similarities than differences between the demonic Jennifer and the real one.
 Neither is really BFF material.

 4. Donnie Darko

 Due to their being two versions of Donnie Darko, the director’s cut and the theatrical cut, there has been much speculation concerning the ending of this movie and what it all means.
-The theatrical cut alone was ambiguous enough, but the director’s version emphasized the idea that the events taking place, including Donnie’s apparent hallucinations, were all down to time travel and the clashing of two different universes.
+The theatrical cut alone is ambiguous enough, but the director’s version emphasizes the idea that the events taking place, including Donnie’s apparent hallucinations, are all down to time travel and the clashing of two different universes.
 We know, it baffles us too!

 Unfortunately, no matter which interpretation you choose to believe (and there are several), Donnie is most likely dead in all of them.
 All the events that take place after he meets Frank the rabbit for the first time are either set in a different universe, a dream, or are simply an offshoot of his mental health condition.
 And those are just some of the theories!